queens car accident lawyer keetick sanchez (1)

 LinkedIn

-Being involved in a car accident is a stressful and often overwhelming experience.
-The situation becomes even more complicated when the other driver is uninsured.
+In 2022, it is estimated that about one in seven drivers, or 14% of motorists, were uninsured.
+Getting into an accident with an uninsured motorist can be a great cause for concern, especially as to where one can secure funds to compensate for the losses after the accident.
 Uninsured motorist coverage is designed to protect you in these unfortunate scenarios, providing a safety net to ensure you aren’t left with significant financial burdens.
 In a bustling state like New York, where the roads are always busy, the likelihood of encountering uninsured drivers is notable, making this coverage even more essential for peace of mind.

 Benefits of Uninsured Motorist Coverage